dhis2/dhis2-docs/src/commonmark/en/content/user/control-data-quality.md

 2. Select a data set or multiple data sets.

-3. Select a parent **Organisation unit**.
+3. Select **Organisation units**.

-    The analysis process duration depends on the amount of data that is being analysed.
-If there are data values marked for follow-up, they will be presented in a list.
+    Multiple organisation units can be selected.
+The analysis is made on raw data “under” the organisation unit, not on aggregated data.

 4. Select a **Start Date** and **End Date** which defines the periods which you are interested in looking for values which have been marked for follow up.

 4. Press **Follow up** to generate a list of values which have been marked for follow up.

 5. (Optional) Click **Download as PDF**, **Download as Excel** or **Download as CSV** to download the validation violations list in PDF, Excel or CSV formats.

 ![](resources/images/data_quality/follow_up_analysis_result.png)